mykelalvis/FT/Traveller/WORKING/Book 1.md

 characters (Book 1) and then look for a patron (Book 3).
 When they find one, he suggests an expedition to a world orbiting Sirius, a world reputed to be the source of "diamonds as big as your fist."
-In most cases, the scenario is intended to be a one-time affair, with the charac- ters and situation to be discarded at the adventure's end.
+In most cases, the scenario is intended to be a one-time affair, with the charac-ters and situation to be discarded at the adventure's end.
 Strangely enough, players generally become attached to their characters and usually want to continue their lives in further adventures.
 To this purpose, the campaign is designed.
-The Campaign: Several players manipulate their characters in a series of contin- uing, linked adventures in a consistent universe.
+The Campaign: Several players manipulate their characters in a series of contin-uing, linked adventures in a consistent universe.
 The referee is responsible for generating the basic facts of the universe before play begins.
 As the campaign unfolds. the players may range far and wide through the universe, perhaps beyond the referee's original boundaries.
 In such cases, the campaign may be temporarily